 Account holders need to provide us with full contact information as we need to be able to provide that information to subscribers.

 IP addresses are logged where we need to be able to protect against abuse, trace system problems, or defend against attackers, for example in account logins or password resets.

-We process data relating to account holders on the basis of legitimate interest; they are our customers, and we need to store and process their data in order to do what they are paying us to do, and to help them uphold up their responsibilities as data controllers.
+We process data relating to account holders themselves on a contractual basis; they are our customers, and we need to store and process their data in order to do what they are paying us to do, and to help them uphold up their responsibilities as data controllers.

-The right for subscribers to have access to their personal data lies with account holder(s), however, as their data processor, we provide a way for subscribers to access, amend, or delete personal data as part of our contract with them.
+The right for subscribers to have access to their personal data lies with account holder(s), however, as their data processor we provide a way for subscribers to access, amend, or delete personal data as part of our services to them.
 Data about a subscriber may be stored by more than one Smartmessages.net account holder, and the right of access extends to all of them.
 Subscribers can access all of their personal data via our subscriber data access portal.

 Individual subscriber data can be exported in a machine-readable format (usually CSV) from our subscriber data access portal so that you can provide it to another service, or to inspect it yourself.